MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -ExtendedProtectionFlags
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ExtendedProtectionFlags parameter is used to customize the options you use if you're using Extended Protection for Authentication.
-The possible values are:

-- None Default setting.

-- Proxy Specifies that a proxy is terminating the SSL channel.
-A Service Principal Name (SPN) must be registered in the ExtendedProtectionSPNList parameter if proxy mode is configured.

-- ProxyCoHosting Specifies that both HTTP and HTTPS traffic may be accessing the Client Access server and that a proxy is located between at least some of the clients and the Client Access server.

-- AllowDotlessSPN Specifies whether you want to support valid SPNs that aren't in the fully qualified domain name (FQDN) format, for example ContosoMail.
-You specify valid SPNs with the ExtendedProtectionSPNList parameter.
-This option makes extended protection less secure because dotless certificates aren't unique, so it isn't possible to ensure that the client-to-proxy connection was established over a secure channel.

-- NoServiceNameCheck Specifies that the SPN list won't be checked to validate a channel binding token.
-This option makes Extended Protection for Authentication less secure.
-We generally don't recommend this setting.

-!!!
-Exchange Server 2016

 The ExtendedProtectionFlags parameter specifies custom settings for Extended Protection for Authentication on the virtual directory.
 Valid values are:

 - None: This is the default setting.